 Heroin use disorder falls under the medical diagnosis of opioid use disorder (OUD).
 It refers to a pattern of heroin use that causes major health, social, and behavioral problems.
 Other terms include heroin addiction, heroin dependence, or opioid addiction.

 The risks are severe.
 In 2024, nearly 80,400 fatal overdoses in the U.S. were linked to heroin.
 In 2019, the drug was involved in more than 28% of all opioid-related deaths.
-Beyond overdose, heroin addiction is widespread: an estimated 2.7 million Americans were living with addiction to heroin or other opioids in 2020.
+Beyond overdose, the crisis of heroin addiction Colorado families face is widespread; an estimated 2.7 million Americans were living with addiction to heroin or other opioids in recent years.

 This condition affects much more than the body.
 It alters brain chemistry, damages mental health, strains relationships, and disrupts employment and daily life.
 Without professional treatment, the cycle of dependence usually intensifies.